Registered Massage Therapy

 Please consider traffic, and allow ample driving time to ensure that you are punctual.
-If you are a new client, please arrive 10-15 minutes prior to your appointment in order to complete the paperwork and have a consultation.
-There are forms available to print out on the contact page of this website if you would like to fill them out before you arrive.
-If you are a repeat client, arriving 5-10 minutes early is fine.
+If you are a new client, please try to have printed and filled out the case history form which you will find on the contact page of this website before you arrive.
 Unfortunately, we regret that if you are late, we cannot add additional time to your appointment unless there is allowable space and time.

 Do I have any responsibilities when I get a massage?